 The fact that these pens are dual-point particularly appealed to me.
 I like the convenience aspect that comes with having more than one type of tip.
 Not only is it cost-effective, but it’s also super convenient in that it can be used across surfaces of all sizes.
 The thick nib is great to cover a large area while the finer tip works a treat on smaller surfaces.

 The paint flow is unmatched, with the ink coming out highly opaque and superb in its consistency.
 Designed to make a permanent statement, these markers are also great for outdoor uses, doing a great job weathering the elements.
-While the pack only contains one single marker, the design and color selection (which is black) means that it is easily the best pen for baseball autographs.
+While the pack only contains one single marker, the design and color selection (which is black) means that it is easily an excellent pen for baseball autographs.

 Toxicity isn’t always top of my list, though it is a bonus that these markers emit very little odor.
 It’s not obvious whether they are completely free from chemicals, so if you’re particular about this aspect, do confirm with the retailer beforehand.